ArkadiK94/Blog_GraphQL_API/README.md

 1. Using GraphQL Queries
 2. Using GraphQL schema and resolvers

-* connecting the graphql api with react frontend app and managing there the connection (the frontend was not added to github)
+* Using the API with Blog app which was build with ReactJS (the frontend was not added to github)